 After a major event, PSEG Long Island utilizes a process to repair damage and restore power that is recognized as an industry best practice.
 Restoration protocols are designed to safely restore power to the largest number of customers, in the shortest amount of time.
-The safety of the public and the crews making repairs and restoring power are PSEG Long Island's first priority.
+PSEG Long Island's first priority is the safety of both the public and the crews making repairs and restoring power.
 This can mean that sometimes a storm must pass before damage assessment personnel and repair crews are able to be released to the field, to begin to assess and repair damage.
 Field damage assessments and repairs may commence when: